Skip to Main Content

 Organization

 Staying organized is essential as you collect and create various assets for your project.
 Organizing and naming all your files will help make collaborating smoother.
-Above is an example of how you can stay organized during this process.
+One example for organizing media could look like:

 Backup